gauravsatav/RStudio-Basics/12-Problem.Rmd

 In this competitions, we are asked to predict whether a given set passenger survived or died in the sinking of RMS Titanic.

 We'll now start our walkthrough.

-All credits for the
+All credits for the below solution goes to [Megan Risdal](https://www.kaggle.com/mrisdal), you can look up the original post [here](https://www.kaggle.com/mrisdal/exploring-survival-on-the-titanic)